-NSA Secretary Kylie Rowe will take roll call of members and ask guests at each of the video sites to identify themselves so their names may be recorded in the minutes.
+NSA Secretary Kylie Rowe will take roll call of members and circulate a sign-in sheet for guests so their names may be recorded in the minutes.

 2. PUBLIC COMMENT

 Public comment will be taken during this agenda item.
 No action may be taken on a matter raised under this item until the matter is included on an agenda as an item on which action may be taken.
 Comments will be limited to three minutes per person.
 Persons making comment will be asked to begin by stating their name for the record and to spell their last name.
 The NSA Chair may elect to allow additional public comment on a specific agenda item when that agenda item is being considered.